My Money Management Routine

 Record Total Income, Savings, & Expenses at a Minimum

 3. Add your payroll savings to the total amount saved from your paycheck.
 Why?
 Those amounts are savings, after all.
-They’re just taken out of your gross paycheck and saved in their proper accounts before the final paycheck hits your bank account — think 401(k) and HSA contributions.
+They’re just taken out of your gross paycheck before the net paycheck hits your bank account — think 401(k) and HSA contributions.
 (That’s what you see above the blue row.)
-Here’s the equation to calculate your monthly savings percentage, if you’re feeling fancy: (Total Saved / Take home Income + Payroll Contributions)
+Here’s the equation to calculate your monthly savings percentage: (Total Saved / Takehome Pay + Payroll Contributions)